13atm01/GRUB-Theme/README.md

     <img src="https://count.getloli.com/get/@GRUB-Theme.github?theme=rule34" title="🇮🇩 Thanks a lot for supporting me 🙂" alt="13atm01" align="right">
 </a>

-- I also play FGO NA and just got the servant Castoria, that's why I suddenly got the idea to make a GRUB Theme with the theme from the anime Fate Series, and you can add me:
+- I also play FGO NA and just got the servant Castoria and Loli Vinci, that's why I suddenly got the idea to make a GRUB Theme with the theme from the anime Fate Series, and you can add me:

 - ```~ 995,930,029 ~```
 - I would be glad if you give star in this repo and if many like it, maybe I will make a version of another servant
+- The new version is servant Leonardo da Vinci